Fulbright Scholarships for the Senior Specialists Program

 Find out what a specialist can do in Belgium or Luxembourg: 2015 Fulbright Specialist Dr. Jay Liebowitz, Distinguished Chair of Applied Business and Finance at Harrisburg University of Science and Technology gives a glimpse of his grant at KU Leuven

-AVAILABLE FIELDS: For this year, individuals in the following fields may be requested: anthropology/archeology, business administration, communications and journalism, economics, education, environmental science, information technology, law, library science, peace and conflict resolution, political science, public administration, public/global health, sociology, social work, U.S. studies (e.g., art, art history, dance, history, literature, music, popular culture, theatre, women’s studies, general U.S. Studies) and urban planning.
+AVAILABLE FIELDS: For this year, individuals in the following fields may be requested: anthropology/archeology, business administration, communications and journalism, economics, education, environmental science, information technology, law, library science, migration, peace and conflict resolution, political science, public administration, public/global health, sociology, social work, U.S. studies (e.g., art, art history, dance, history, literature, music, popular culture, theatre, women’s studies, general U.S. Studies) and urban planning.

 APPLICATION PROCEDURES: If you would like to request an academic or professional specialist for a period of two to six weeks for projects as outlined above, please contact the Commission at email@example.com in order to receive the materials.
 The request will be forwarded to Washington for the matching and selection process.
 Requests will be honored depending on the availability of funding and on the availability of an appropriate U.S. specialist.